tidy-finance/website/docs/21_WRDS.md

 <p class="caption">(\#fig:fig211)Number of stocks in the CRSP sample listed at each of the US exchanges.</p>
 </div>

-Next, we look at the aggregate market capitalization grouped by the respective listing exchanges.
+Next, we look at the aggregate market capitalization grouped by the respective listing exchanges in Figure 3.2.
 To ensure that we look at meaningful data which is comparable over time, we adjust the nominal values for inflation.
 In fact, we can use the tables that are already in our database to calculate aggregate market caps by listing exchange and plotting it just as if they were in memory.
-All values are at the end of 2021 USD to ensure intertemporal comparability.
+All values in Figure 3.2 are at the end of 2021 USD to ensure intertemporal comparability.
 NYSE-listed stocks have by far the largest market capitalization, followed by NASDAQ-listed stocks.\index{Data!CPI}

 ```r